 Subscription vs. perpetual software, what’s the difference?
-How do you decide between a subscription-based software versus the tradition perpetual license model for your company?
+How do you decide between subscription-based software versus the traditional perpetual plan model for your company?
 How do you know what will be better for your company in the long run?

-Knowing the difference between subscription vs. perpetual license is key which is why we’re here to help.
+Knowing the difference between subscription vs. perpetual license is key.
 Gartner predicts that “by 2020, all new entrants and 80% of historical vendors will offer subscription-based business models.”

 Given that prediction, it is very likely that the perpetual license model could be obsolete within a few years.
-Join us as we outline why that is the case and how to embrace and implement a subscription-based software on your manufacturing floor that will prove to be more beneficial for your bottom line.
+Join us as we outline why that is the case, why a subscription vs. perpetual license is different, and how to embrace and implement a subscription-based software on your manufacturing floor that will prove to be more beneficial for your bottom line.

 What is the Difference Between a Subscription Software and a Perpetual Software License?

-The core difference between the two is that a subscription software is priced on a yearly or monthly basis and is an on-going subscription.
-A perpetual software license, on the other hand, is paid up-front in one, big lump sum.
+The core difference between subscription vs. perpetual license is that subscription software is priced on a yearly or monthly basis and is an ongoing subscription.
+A perpetual plan license, on the other hand, is paid up-front in one, big lump sum.
 Then, you will typically pay a yearly maintenance fee which covers upgrades and support.
-Those maintenance fees typically cost between 15 and 30% of the initial licensing cost.
+Those maintenance fees typically cost between 15-30% of the initial licensing cost.

 It’s important to note that a subscription software includes all of the maintenance, upgrades, and technical support in the subscription price – no need to pay hidden fees.

 An iceberg is the perfect depiction of the differences between the two types of software because it shows the “above water” and “below water” costs.
 In a subscription license, all of the benefits are provided up-front in one yearly or monthly fee – no hidden costs.

 Compared to a perpetual plan, you will pay an up-front cost, but that often doesn’t include system upgrades, maintenance, customer support, or even an IT structure.